ika2001demo-coder/cursor-setup/README.md

 4. Created a public GitHub repository
 5. Cloned the repository and opened it in Cursor

-## Issues Encountered- Could not find the Git Clone command in Cursor — researched the issue
+## Issues Encountered
-  and found that Git was not installed on my computer.
+Could not find the Git Clone command in Cursor — researched the issue and found that Git was not installed on my computer.
   Downloaded and installed Git, which fixed the problem.